briankeegan/tic-tac-toe/README.md

 - [Ted](https://github.com/TedCart) for inadvertently solving display player_o's user name porblem.

 - 	[Rebecca](https://github.com/rcoras) & [Sarah](https://github.com/smb2255) for coding and climbing.
 Parallel work is very motivating!
+And Rebecca thank you for testing my code!
+You found a strange and an awesome bug!

 - 	[GA](https://generalassemb.ly/) staff for re-deploying gameplay APIU after crash!
 Also for creating API, and templateI used for the whole project.